 - Symptoms persisted throughout 5 years of treatment and were mainly attributed to tamoxifen

-In men with HR+ Prostate Cancer (CaP) receiving Leuprolide:
+In a prospective analysis of 250 men with HR+ Prostate Cancer (CaP) receiving leuprolide: 4

-- 15-27% of patients consider hot flashes the most distressing side effect
+- 15-27% consider hot flashes the most distressing side effect

 - 30-40% experienced moderate-to-severe symptoms